 Lower engine operating temps that come with using E85 increases charged air density, which allows for more fuel to be burned in the combustion process.
 After all, fire can't exist without a very important catalysts that fuels it, and that catalysts is oxygen.
-The fuels maximum thermal energy is released at the pinnacle of its thermal expansion process, which is initially set off by a spark set through ignition timing. !5 degrees advanced means the fuels thermal expansion process is timed to set off at 15 degrees before top dead center.
+The fuels maximum thermal energy is released at the pinnacle of its thermal expansion process, which is initially set off by a spark set through ignition timing.
+15 degrees advanced means the fuels thermal expansion process is timed to start at 15 degrees before top dead center.
 The time it takes for a fuel to release it's max energy after igniting is called the burn rate.
-Ethanol burn rate is higher(burns faster) than 91oct. and increases it's burn rate faster then 91 oct. as cylinder temperatures rise.
+Ethanol burn rate is higher(burns faster) than 91oct. and increases it's burn rate faster then 91 octane as cylinder temperatures rise.
+In conventional race gas, burn rates decrease with octane.
+The higher the octane rating, the slower it's burn rate.

 DETONATION: Why and how it happens.

-Higher burn rate of ethanol means it's thermal expansion process needs to start later than that of 91oct.
+Higher burn rate of ethanol means it's thermal expansion process needs to start later.
 Engines that are found to take higher ignition timing settings after the E85 fuel conversion were initially not using a fuel with a proper octane rating for it's given application. (octane level is what raises the temperature of what the fuel flashes at)

 City driving conditions are difficult to mimic during a tune session due to the higher engine compartment temperatures which cause heat soak.
 Tuning the engine at a minimum of 190F is recommended.